The alternating simultaneous Halpern-Lions-Wittmann-Bauschke algorithm for finding the best approximation pair for two disjoint intersections of convex sets: The alternating simultaneous HLWB algorithm

-Now we are able to present the A-S-HLWB algorithm.
+Now we are able to present the A-S-HLWB algorithm:\\

-Starting from an initializtion point $x^{0}$, the first iterations out of the infinite sequence, generated by the A-S-HLWB algorithm, are as follows.
-Observe that the number of sweeps increase as iterations proceed.
+As an illustration, given an initialization point $x^{0}$, we write below explicitly the first six iterations out of the infinite sequence, generated by the A-S-HLWB algorithm (observe that the number of sweeps in both the even and the odd iterations increases as the iterations increase):